jakemmarsh/grunt-requirejs-angularjs-sass-boilerplate/README.md

 ###### Adding New AngularJS Modules

-If at any point you add additional AngularJS libraries or modules, these must first be added in `main.js` to make RequireJS aware (unles you refer to them specifically by their location path).
+If at any point you add additional AngularJS libraries or modules, these must first be added in `main.js` to make RequireJS aware (unless you refer to them specifically by their location path).
 From there, they must be injected into the application in `app.js` (either by the identifier declared in `main.js`, or their full path).

 ---